KonishchevDmitry/investments/README.md

 and download the statements for all periods where you have any trades.
 Investments will catch these statements and use information from them for calculations in T+2 mode.

+##### Dividend reclassifications

+Every year IB has to adjust the 1042 withholding (i.e. withholding on US dividends paid to non-US accounts) to reflect dividend reclassifications.
+This is typically done in February the following year.
+As such, the majority of these adjustments are refunds to customers.
+The typical case is when IB's best information at the time of paying a dividend indicates that the distribution is an ordinary dividend (and therefore subject to withholding), then later at year end, the dividend is reclassified as Return of Capital, proceeds, or capital gains (all of which are not subject to 1042 withholding).

+So withholding in previous year's statements should be reviewed against February statement's withholding adjustments.
+Investments finds such reclassifications an handles them properly, but at this time it matches dividends on taxes using (date, symbol) pair, because matching by description turned out to be too fragile.
+As it turns out, sometimes dates of reclassified taxes don't match dividend dates.
+To workaround such cases there is `tax_remapping` configuration option using which you can manually map reclassified tax to date of its origin dividend.

 #### БКС and Открытие Брокер